Extract poster

 The inciting incident occurs at 11 minutes when Step suffers a gruesome workplace accident losing a testicle when a machine malfunctions, threatening Joel's plan to sell the factory and retire comfortably..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 47 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Joel discovers Suzie genuinely likes Brad and wants to continue seeing him.
+The analysis reveals that this crucial beat Joel discovers Suzie genuinely likes Brad and wants to continue seeing him.
 What seemed like a controlled situation reveals Joel has lost control - false victory becomes real defeat., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 69 minutes (75% through) represents the emotional nadir.
 Here, Joel realizes Cindy has been conning him and orchestrated the entire lawsuit scheme.
 His dreams of selling the factory and his attempted affair both die simultaneously., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.